 Poetry, Spoken Word, Multimedia Performance

-Eleven Reflections on September is a poetry/spoken word, multimedia performance on Arab American experience, wars on/of terror, and “the constant, quiet rain of death amidst beauty” that each autumn brings in a post-9/11 world.
-This production is based on the series of poems Andrea Assaf has written since 2001.
-Aesthetically, the poems explore the disintegration of language in the face of violence, prejudice, and unspeakable horror; as such, they progress from lyrical to abstract and broken.
-The annual witnessing of autumn leaves becomes a metaphor for the fallen–soldiers and civilians.
+Through poetry, spoken word and music, Eleven Reflections on September explores the Arab American experience, wars on/of terror, and “the constant rain of death amidst beauty” that each autumn brings in a post-9/11 world.
+Based on a series of poems written by Andrea Assaf since 2001, Eleven Reflections explores the disintegration of language in the face of violence, prejudice and unspeakable horror, as such they progress from lyrical to abstract to fractured with the annual witnessing of autumn leaves becoming a metaphor for the fallen.

-This performance is part of an extended residency occurring from October 2020-November 2021 during which Assaf will engage with the San Antonio community and beyond through a series of workshops, online “Reflection Sessions”, community discussions and will ultimately culminate in the creation of a new large-scale, community-based, devised piece created by engaging Middle Eastern/North African (MENA) and Muslim artists and allies from across San Antonio.
+This virtual performance is presented as part of a yearlong residency with artist Andrea Assaf, as part of their national “Eleven Reflections on the Nation” initiative, which the Carver is excited to partner on.
+Over the course of twelve months, Assaf will engage with the San Antonio community and beyond through monthly virtual discussions called the “Reflection Sessions”, as well as a series of workshops and community engagement activities that will ultimately culminate in the creation of a new, large-scale community based piece created by engaging Middle Eastern/North African (MENA) and Muslim artists and allied from across San Antonio.
 Written about our community by our community.